-with Sarah Appleman, MS, OTR/L
+133: Helping Picky Eaters with Sarah Appleman, MS, OTR/L

-Neurodivergent kids can often be picky eaters.
-And parents of picky eaters worry about their child’s health and wellness when their list of approved foods is very narrow and limited.
-However, there are things you can do to help picky eaters broaden their food horizon that don’t include bartering and threats (which don’t work anyway).
-In this episode of the Parenting ADHD Podcast, I’m talking with the author of Play with Your Food, Sarah Appleman.
+In this episode, I’m talking with the author of Play with Your Food, Sarah Appleman.
 Sarah uses a sensory lens to understand food aversions and help kids become less tactilely defensive in small, incremental steps.
 Learn how to do that with your child as well as how to make sure you’re setting your kid up for success when it comes to food.
 Get ready to play with your food!

-NOTE: Some of the resources below may be affiliate links, meaning I receive a commission (at no cost to you) if you use that link to make a purchase.
+Some of the resources may be affiliate links, meaning I receive a commission (at no cost to you) if you use that link to make a purchase.

-Sarah Appleman MS,OTR/L is a published Author, Speaker, and Pediatric Occupational Therapist.
+Sarah Appleman is a published Author, Speaker, and Pediatric Occupational Therapist.
 Sarah holds a master’s degree from Touro College in Occupational Therapy.
 She specializes in Early Intervention in children diagnosed with Sensory Processing Dysfunction.
 Sarah has worked as a senior therapist, supervisor, and mentor to new graduates.
 She was also a supervisor for School Districts, worked in-home care as well as outpatient facilities.

 In her newly released book, “Play With Your Food”, Sarah combines her passion of working with the Special Needs population and baking.
-Through fun therapeutic interventions, activities and tips, she guides caretakers and children to enjoy participation in the food preparation with fun games while improving thr food tolerance of picky eaters.
+Through fun therapeutic interventions, activities and tips, she guides caretakers and children to enjoy participation in the food preparation with fun games while improving the food tolerance of picky eaters.

 Sarah Appleman 0:05